consolesunleashed/sega-master-system-quick-solder-bios/README.md

 # Sega Master System Quick Solder BIOS

 The SEGA Master System Quick Solder BIOS is an additional BIOS that can solder beneath the original BIOS to enable multiBIOS operation.
 It is designed to compliment the switchless region & BIOS support mod kits which can enable the BIOS when set for the extended region modes.
 Combined with the switchless region & BIOS support mod kit, the BIOS is operated switchlessly.
+It can also be installed conventionally with a switch, but that would be silly.

 ## Requirements

 1 - A SEGA Master System with a 28-Pin BIOS.

-2 - A switchless region & BIOS support mod kit installed.
+2 - A switchless region & BIOS support mod kit installed (for switchless operation).

+3 - A SPDT (On-On) switch (for switch operation)

 ## Compatibility

 Currently it only supports piggybacking on a 28-Pin BIOS.
-32-Pin BIOS support will be added.
+32-Pin BIOS support will be added, if possible.

 It should work with any Master System with a 28-Pin BIOS.